SchrodingerandDoraemon/Notes/Java/antra_java.md

 predicate: test a condition

 ### Stream API
+Stream is a sequence of elements supporting sequential and parallel aggregate operations.

+To perform a computation, stream operations are composed into a stream pipeline.
+A stream pipeline consists of a source (which might be an array, a collection, a generator function, an I/O channel, etc), zero or more intermediate operations (which transform a stream into another stream, such as filter(Predicate)), and a terminal operation (which produces a result or side-effect, such as count() or forEach(Consumer)).
+Streams are lazy; computation on the source data is only performed when the terminal operation is initiated, and source elements are consumed only as needed.

 #### What is the parallel Stream?
 How can you get a parallel stream from a List? (answer)
 A parallel stream can parallel execute stream processing tasks.
 For example, if you have a parallel stream of 1 million orders and you are looking for orders worth more than 1 million, then you can use a filter to do that.